The Saxons arrived in the 6th century. They founded a settlement called ‘limen tun’.

 The Town Quay - 1970

 In 1989 another severe flood affected Lymington.

-Previous Harbour Master Fred Woodford, Previous Chairman of The Commissioners Mike Corbin & Previous Harbour Assistant Jason Coombes After The Flood
+Previous Harbour Master Fred Woodford, Previous Chairman of The Commissioners Mike Corbin and Previous Harbour Assistant Jason Coombes after the flood

 The Lymington Town Sailing Club

 In 2007 a brand new, state-of-the-art Hospital was constructed at a cost of £36 million opened its doors to the public on 6th February by Princess Anne.
 The hospital provides both scheduled and acute care and is Hampshire Community Health Care's flagship hospital.

 The new Lymington Hospital

 Three Wightlink ferries have run from Lymington to Yarmouth since the 1970s, named after Anglo Saxon Kings: Cenred, Caedmon and Cenwulf.

 In February 2009 they were replaced by larger vessels built in Croatia: Wight Light, Wight Sky and Wight Sun.

 1900 - 1918 Mr W Harper - Yacht Skipper / Seaman / Part Time Harbour Master.